dermers/dermers.github.io/adv_writ/index.md

 ### My First Piece

-*I wanted to use the very first writing exercise as one of my artifacts as a chance to see just how far I've come in the class.
+*I wanted to use the first writing exercise as one of my artifacts as a chance to see just how far I've come in the class.
 Going all the way back to beginning provided the perfect opportunity to analyze the styles and skills I came into the class with and compare those with how I've been writing as the semester comes to an end.*

 When I was much younger, in preschool, I was quite the trouble-maker.
 Easily bored, I made a game of everything, so when my preschool teachers announced a “water fight” I was excited to have the chance to actually spend my pent up energy.